 Sex: theosophical quotations

-‘The impersonal Eros of the Universe is the cosmic energy which holds the stars and their respective planets aggregated and coherent in their courses, and it governs the building and the structure of atoms.
-It is all-permeant and in consequence all-powerful. . . .
+‘The impersonal Eros of the universe is the cosmic energy which holds the stars and planets in their courses, and it governs the building and the structure of atoms.
+It is all-permeant and in consequence all-powerful. ...
 [I]t is this same power which guarantees the individual integrity of every cosmic unit.
-It is also the mystic and wonderful magnetic sympathy which brings together human beings, man to man as brothers, woman to woman as sisters, and, in one of its human fields of action, in the merely human sphere, man to woman and woman to man in a genuine marriage.
-Love is likewise the only true basis of friendship.
+It is also the mystic and wonderful magnetic sympathy which brings together human beings; man to man as brothers, woman to woman as sisters, and in one of its human fields of action, man to woman and woman to man in a genuine marriage.

-‘[T]he love here spoken of is the entirely impersonal Love of the Cosmic Divinity, which, nevertheless, just because it is all-permeant, and no smallest particle in the Universe can be outside its spheres of mighty influence, is likewise in its most material manifestations the causal force which often to us humans takes erratic, apparently irregular, and reprehensible forms.
-It is not the cosmic essence, obviously enough, however, which is to be reprehended, for its action is invariably impersonal; but human beings, because possessing their modicum of free will and choice, can misuse this cosmic energy to ignoble ends and in ignoble actions – and by this very same cosmic energy, such misuse is impersonally and almost automatically reactive in the production of suffering, pain, and often disease.
-Yet even here, because the Heart of Nature is infinite compassion, such suffering and pain are the means by which human beings learn to do better.’
-(ET 650-1)
+‘[T]he love here spoken of is the entirely impersonal love of the cosmic divinity, which, because it is all-permeant, and no smallest particle in the universe can be outside of its spheres of influence, is likewise in its most material manifestations the causal force which often takes erratic, apparently irregular, and reprehensible forms.
+It is not the cosmic essence which is to be reprehended, for its action is invariably impersonal; but human beings, because possessing their modicum of free will and choice, can misuse this cosmic energy to ignoble ends – and by this very same cosmic energy, such misuse is impersonally and almost automatically reactive in the production of suffering, pain, and often disease.
+Yet even here, because the heart of nature is infinite compassion, such suffering and pain are the means by which we learn.’
+(ET3 352-3)

 ‘The first of these great races which appeared on our earth during the present globe-round was in its beginning a race of astral entities, ethereal, invisible they would be to us in our present state of gross materiality.